zhangyihome/code-push-cli/cli/README.md

 ```

 ### Deployment management
-As mentioned above, every created app automatically includes two deployments: Staging and Production.
+As mentioned above, every created app automatically includes two deployments: **Staging** and **Production**.
-This allows you to have multiple versions of your app in flight at any time, while still using the CodePush
+This allows you to have multiple versions of your app in flight at any given time, while still using the CodePush
 server to distribute the updates.
-If having a staging and production version of your app is enough to suit,
+If having a staging and production version of your app is enough to meet
 your needs, then you don't need to do anything else.
-However, if you want an alpha, dev, etc. deployment
+However, if you want an alpha, dev, etc. deployment,
 you can easily create them using the following command:

 ```
 code-push deployment add <APP_NAME> <DEPLOYMENT_NAME>
 ```

-Just like apps, you can remove, rename and list deployments as well, using the following commands respectively:
+Just like with apps, you can remove, rename and list deployments as well, using the following commands respectively:

 ```
 code-push deployment rename <APP_NAME> <DEPLOYMENT_NAME> <NEW_DEPLOYMENT_NAME>